When to call a Wasp Exterminator & Pest Control Professional

 What Are Wasps?

-The pest control experts at Viking Pest explain wasps are small insects that share traits with both bees and ants, although many people believe they are a type of bee.
+The wasp control experts at Viking Pest explain wasps are small insects that share traits with both bees and ants, although many people believe they are a type of bee.
 Wasps differ from bees in that they have more narrow bodies and aren’t fuzzy.
-The shape of their heads resembles that of ants, but wasps have wings and six legs.
+The shape of their heads resembles that of ants, but wasps have wings.
 The size of wasps ranges from 0.5 to nearly 2 inches in length, depending on if they are workers or queen wasps.

 How Do I Identify Wasps?

-In Maryland, New Jersey, Pennsylvania, and Delaware, the most common types of wasps that you’ll identify are yellowjackets, hornets, and paper wasps, though there are other types throughout the four states.
-Yellowjackets are the most recognizable as they have yellow and black stripes and most closely resemble bees.
-Hornets are often more orange in color and paper wasps are a brownish shade and smaller in size to other wasps.
+In Maryland, New Jersey, Pennsylvania, and Delaware, the most common types of wasps that you’ll identify are yellow jackets, hornets, and paper wasps, though there are other types of wasps throughout the four states.
+Yellow jackets are the most recognizable as they have yellow and black stripes and most closely resemble bees.
+Hornets are often more orange in color, and paper wasps are a brownish shade and smaller in size than other wasps.

 Typically, the first signs of a wasp infestation are nests somewhere near your home or business property.
 You may also identify a wasp issue if you’ve noticed a number of the insects flying around your house or office building.
-Pest control experts at Viking Pest explain the nests look like honeycombs, but they’re small and somewhat rounded.
+Wasp pest control experts at Viking Pest explain the nests look like honeycombs, but they’re small and somewhat rounded.
 You’ll usually find them outside, but they can make their way into your home or building, which is a much more serious type of infestation.
-When wasps are building their nests, they’re looking for a place that’ll shelter their young, so structures such as sheds, window frames, and decks are usually where wasps will build their nests.
+When wasps are building their nests, they’re looking for a place that’ll shelter their young, so structures such as sheds, window frames, and decks are popular spots for wasp nests.